 If you are a smoker, you should visit your dentist regularly.
 On top of examining teeth and gums, your dentist will check your tongue, cheeks and lips.
 This will help spot signs of more serious diseases sooner, which is key to proper treatment.
 Dentists will also be able to recommend treatments and medications to help you quit smoking.

-Book your appointment now with one of Fortin Poirier’s five multidisciplinary dentists, who provide dental services in various languages.
+Book your appointment now with one of Fortin Poirier’s multidisciplinary dentists, who provide dental services in various languages.